 With a TEFL or CELTA:

 If you already have a TEFL or CELTA then you can start looking for a job.
+If you're confused though as to which certification is right for you, check out this guide to understanding the acronyms.
 While it is possible to search and apply for jobs from abroad, most workplaces expect to have face to face interviews.
 For this reason it is easier to find a job once you are already in the country.
 It might seem daunting to move to a new country before securing a job but the unemployment rate in CR is approximately 2% (June 2018).
 That is the lowest in all of Europe.
 Making it relatively easy to find a job here and also turning it into a hotspot for jobseekers from all over the world.
 Again, once a job is found you will be able to work with your employer to obtain the necessary visa.

 I choose to come to CR using a Youth Mobility Visa.
 This visa is available for Canadians through an agreement between Canada and CR.
 There may be similar arrangements between CR and your country which would definitely be worth looking into.
 You should be able to get this information from the Czech Embassy in your country.